Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 **-----------------------------------------------------------------------------------------------------------------------------**

-Ligands can be found available on either The Protein Data Bank archive (PDB: https://www.rcsb.org) orThe Drugbank database (https://www.drugbank.ca/).
-Celebrex (4-5-(4-Methylphenyl)-3-(trifluoromethyl)pyrazol-1-yl benzenesulfonamide	C17H14F3N3O2S, https://en.wikipedia.org/wiki/Celecoxib), usually can be found in a *.sdf* format without any hydrogen atoms.
+Ligands can be found available on either The Protein Data Bank archive (PDB: https://www.rcsb.org) or The Drugbank database (https://www.drugbank.ca/).
+Celebrex (4-5-(4-Methylphenyl)-3-(trifluoromethyl)pyrazol-1-yl benzenesulfonamide	C17H14F3N3O2S, https://en.wikipedia.org/wiki/Celecoxib), usually in a *.sdf* format without any hydrogen atoms.
 In order to make it readable by Rosetta, you need, first, to add the hydorgen atoms.
 To do that, run Babel with the following command:

                                      babel -h celebrex.sdf celebrex_withH.sdf